-When an officer has reasonable grounds to believe a person needs care or counseling but does not require a mental hold, the officer shall advise the person of the appropriate agency or have the communication center notify the agency for the individual.

-Persons in custody on a mental hold shall be transported to Sacred Heart University District Hospital for evaluation.
-The officer shall stay at the hospital until the evaluation is complete, or until the officer is relieved by another police or medical authority.
-If the evaluators determine the individual does not require further treatment the officer may leave the subject at the hospital or upon approval of the Watch Commander, return the subject to an appropriate site in Springfield.

-Persons under a mental hold who require immediate medical attention shall be transported via ambulance to McKenzie Willamette or Sacred Heart Hospital depending on the injuries.
-In rare instances and upon approval from the watch commander the person may be transported in a department vehicle.
-It shall be the determination of the doctor examining the subject if he can be transported to the emergency room at Sacred Heart Hospital for psychological evaluation or secured at the hospital for treatment.
-If in-hospital security is required, it shall only be provided at the authorization of a command officer.

-When an officer contacts an individual who may be in need of evaluation but does not appear to pose a threat to himself or others, the officer may arrange that the person voluntarily commit himself to the emergency room at Sacred Heart University District Hospital for evaluation and upon approval from the watch commander transport the individual to the hospital and release them.
-The officer may also arrange that a third party transport the individual to the emergency room at Sacred Heart University District Hospital for evaluation.

-Where a person is under a police mental hold or voluntary commitment and is transported to the emergency room at Sacred Heart University District Hospital for evaluation an incident and arrest report shall be completed.
+- (b) An officer shall also take a person into custody at the direction of the community mental health program director when the director has probable cause to believe the person is imminently dangerous to him/herself or to another person.
+The director is mandated to prepare a report for the officer to deliver to the treating physician or licensed independent practitioner (ORS 426.228(2)) - (c) The officer shall transport the person in custody to the nearest facility approved by the Oregon Health Authority (OHA) or will transfer custody of the person to a mental health representative authorized under ORS 426.233(3). - (d) If, upon delivery of the person to the facility, the evaluators determine the individual does not require further treatment the officer may leave the subject at the hospital or upon approval of the Watch Commander, return the subject to an appropriate site in Springfield. - (e) When an officer contacts an individual who may be in need of evaluation but does not appear to pose a threat to himself or others, the officer may arrange that the person voluntarily commit themselves to the emergency room at Sacred Heart University District Hospital for evaluation and upon approval from the watch commander transport the individual to the hospital and release them.
+The officer may also arrange that a third party transport the individual to the emergency room at Sacred Heart University District Hospital for evaluation. - (f) Where a person is under a police officer hold or voluntary commitment and is transported to the emergency room at Sacred Heart University District Hospital for evaluation an incident and arrest report shall be completed.
 A copy of the report shall be forwarded to Lane County Mental Health.

-CITIZEN ARRESTS
+1.3.1.8 ARREST BY PRIVATE PERSON

-ORS 133.225 states: (1) A private person may arrest another person for any crime committed in the presence of the private person if the private person has probable cause to believe the arrested person committed the crime.
+- (a) ORS 133.225 states: (1) A private person may arrest another person for any crime committed in the presence of the private person if the private person has probable cause to believe the arrested person committed the crime.
 A private person making such an arrest shall, without unnecessary delay, take the arrested person before a magistrate or deliver the arrested person to a peace officer.
 (2) In order to make the arrest a private person may use physical force as is justifiable under ORS 161.255 (Use of physical force by private person making citizen's arrest).
-[1973 c.836 §74]

-An officer informed by a citizen that they desires to make a citizen's arrest shall review the circumstances to determine if there is probable cause for the arrest.
+[1973 c.836 §74] - (b) An officer informed by a citizen that they desire to make a citizen's arrest shall review the circumstances to determine if there is probable cause for the arrest. - 1.
+If the arrest is accepted by the officer, the officer shall obtain all appropriate information and complete the incident and arrest report. - 2.
+If the arrest is not accepted because of a question over probable cause, the officer shall document the incident in his report.
+A copy of the report shall be forwarded to the prosecutor's office.

-- A. If the arrest is accepted by the officer he shall: - 1.
-Obtain all appropriate information and complete the incident and arrest report. - B. If the arrest is not accepted because of a question over probable cause, the officer shall document the incident in his report.
-A copy of the report shall be forwarded to the prosecutor's office, - C. In shoplifting arrests, where the victim firm can ensure the maintenance of a proper chain of evidence, the property involved shall remain with the person making the arrest.
+3. In shoplifting arrests, where the victim firm can ensure the maintenance of a proper chain of evidence, the property involved shall remain with the person making the arrest.

-JUVENILE ARRESTS
+1.3.1.9 JUVENILE ARRESTS

-Department response to crimes involving juveniles will not differ from that for adult crimes.
-Officers may use any reasonable means to protect themselves when a juvenile is a threat to personal or public safety.
-Juveniles shall also be afforded the same Constitutional rights that an adult would have in the same circumstances.

-Juvenile arrestees require different processing than adults.
-ORS 419c.080 states that a peace officer may take a juvenile into temporary custody in the following circumstances:

-- A. When, if the youth were an adult, the youth could be arrested without a warrant; or - B. When the juvenile court, by order indorsed on the summons as provided in ORS 419C.306 or otherwise, has ordered that the youth be taken into custody. - C. In any order issued under subsection (1)(b) of this section that may result in a substitute care placement or detention, the court shall include a written finding describing why it is in the best interests of the youth to be taken into custody. - D. A peace officer or person authorized by the juvenile court shall take a youth into custody if the peace officer or person authorized by the juvenile court has probable cause to believe that the youth, while in or on a public building or court facility within the last 120 days, possessed a firearm or destructive device in violation of ORS 166.250, 166.370 or 166.382.

-ORS 419c.080 thru 419c.106 prescribe the procedure for juveniles taken into temporary custody.
-In general terms, this Statute requires that a peace officer must notify the parent, guardian or other responsible person of the custody as soon as practicable.
-The juvenile must be released to this person in most cases.

-Department policy will follow the statutory requirements.
-If the responsible person can not be contacted, or there are extenuating circumstances, the officer shall contact the Lane County Juvenile authority and advise them of all pertinent information.
-At their direction, the juvenile will be transported to the Lane County Juvenile Detention Center, or another location if necessary, and the juvenile will be released into their custody.

-An incident and arrest report will be completed, including the pertinent circumstances of the incident or custody, and a copy will be delivered to the person in charge of the Detention Center.
-The completed report will be submitted through the chain of command.

-All juveniles arrested for traffic or game violations will be prosecuted as adults, unless otherwise notified by the Juvenile Court.
-If the arrestee must be lodged in a holding facility, it will be at the Lane County Juvenile Detention Center.

-Department policy does not authorize the placing of juveniles into a cell in the Springfield Municpal Jail .
+It is the policy of the Springfield Police Department to handle juvenile offenders in a manner consistent with the Juvenile Procedures Section of the Oregon Revised Statutes, Chapter 419.
+This section details the policy and procedures of the Oregon Circuit Courts and the Lane County Department of Youth Services in the disposition of juvenile offenders.
+SPD Policy 44.2.1 addresses Juvenile Arrests

+1.3.1.10 ABUSE PREVENTION ACT